Prof Matthew Shapiro

 Our way of life is changing, even improving, thanks to digital services and a desire to protect the environment.
 But how deep are these changes and are they sustainable?
 Assistant Professor of Economics Matthew Shapiro analyses disrupted industries, government policy and consumer behaviour to understand where these changes might take us.

 Among the tools adopted by governments to steer citizens towards environmentally friendly decisions, are financial incentives that encourage people to choose electric cars.
 The problem is that industries do not always stick to the script.
 Understanding the real effect of subsidies on the car industry is not easy.
-But the discipline of industrial organisation is evolving to help answer these questions in the modern context, says Assistant Professor Matthew Shapiro, of the SMU School of Economics, who works at the frontiers of the discipline.
+But the discipline of industrial organisation is evolving to help answer these questions in the modern context, says Assistant Professor Matthew Shapiro, who works at the frontiers of the discipline.

 His paper, “The Heterogeneous Effect of Subsidy and Infrastructure Investment in Electric Vehicles Adoption” reported on his research into the effectiveness of electric vehicle subsidies across the United States.
 The research found that the programmes needed a serious tune-up.